Suzanne Ness

 Suzanne M. Ness is a Democratic member of the Illinois House from the 66th district since January 13, 2021.
 The 66th district, located in the Chicago area, includes all or parts of Algonquin, Carpentersville, Crystal Lake, East Dundee, Elgin, Gilberts, Huntley, Lake in the Hills, Lakewood, Sleepy Hollow, and West Dundee.

 Ness was elected to the 66th district after defeating Republican incumbent Allen Skillicorn.
+She was reelected to the Illinois House in 2022.

 Early life, education, and career

 Ness graduated from Arizona State University with a Bachelor of Science in Communication Studies and a minor in Women's Studies.
 She graduated from the University of Phoenix with a Master of Arts in Organizational Management.
 She became a certified professional co-active coach from Coaches Training International in San Francisco.
 She works as a coach for Forward Effect and the owner of a small business.
 She has worked as an adjunct faculty member for Purdue University Global since 2010.
 In 2013, she founded the Living Forward Foundation.
 In 2018, she was elected as a member of the McHenry County Board.

 As of July 3, 2022, Representative Ness is a member of the following Illinois House committees: